hasura/graphql-engine/docs/graphql/manual/guides/deployment/render.rst

-.. _deploy_azure_ci_pg:

-Hasura GraphQL engine on Render using Web Services and Postgres
+Hasura GraphQL Engine on Render
 ====================================================================

 .. contents:: Table of contents